'Old man dies!' The note he left was signed 'Old Father Thames'

 Selling England by the pound"

 Selling England by the Pound is the fifth studio album by Genesis, released in 1973.
 It was the first album by the band which charted a single in the UK ("I Know What I Like (In Your Wardrobe)", #21) and reached the US Billboard 200 (#70).
-Although a modest commercial success compared to the later works of both the band and its then-members Peter Gabriel and Phil Collins, its impact has extended far beyond its commercial performance; it remains not merely in all likelihood their most acclaimed album but one of the most acclaimed Progressive Rock albums of all time.
+Although a modest commercial success compared to the later works of both the band and its then-members Peter Gabriel and Phil Collins (it has likely sold around a million copies worldwide by now), its impact has extended far beyond its commercial performance; it remains not merely in all likelihood their most acclaimed album but one of the most acclaimed Progressive Rock albums of all time.

 - "Dancing with the Moonlit Knight" (8:02)

 - "I Know What I Like (In Your Wardrobe)" (4:03)